-- geographic proximity to the production;

-- costs of connection;

-- available capacity;

-- rates; and

-- access to markets.
+- geographic proximity to the production; - costs of connection; - available capacity; - rates; and - access to markets.
 FERC REGULATION AND A CHANGING REGULATORY ENVIRONMENT COULD AFFECT OUR CASH FLOW.
 The FERC extensively regulates certain of our energy infrastructure assets.
-This regulation extends to such matters as:

-- rate structures; - rates of return on equity; - recovery of costs; - the services that our regulated assets are permitted to perform; - the acquisition, construction and disposition of assets; and - to an extent, the level of competition in that regulated industry.

-In September 2001, the FERC issued a Notice of Proposed Rulemaking (NOPR) that proposes to apply the standards of conduct governing the relationship between interstate pipelines and marketing affiliates to all energy affiliates.
-Since our HIOS natural gas pipeline and Petal natural gas storage facilities are interstate facilities as defined by the Natural Gas Act, the proposed regulations, if adopted by FERC, would dictate how HIOS and Petal conduct business and interact with all energy affiliates of El Paso Corporation and us.
-In December 2001, we filed comments with the FERC addressing our concerns with the proposed rules.
-A public hearing was held in May 2002, providing an opportunity to comment further on the NOPR.
-Following the conference, additional comments were filed by us.
-At this time, we cannot predict the outcome of the NOPR, but adoption of the regulations in the form proposed would, at a minimum, place additional administrative and operational burdens on us.
+This regulation extends to such matters as: - rate structures; - rates of return on equity; - recovery of costs; - the services that our regulated assets are permitted to perform; - the acquisition, construction and disposition of assets; and - to an extent, the level of competition in that regulated industry.
+In November 2003, the FERC issued a Final Rule extending its standards of conduct governing the relationship between interstate pipelines and marketing affiliates to all energy affiliates.
+Since our HIOS natural gas pipeline and Petal natural gas storage facility, including the 60-mile Petal gas pipeline, are interstate facilities as defined by the Natural Gas Act, the regulations dictate how HIOS and Petal conduct business and interact with all energy affiliates of El Paso Corporation and us.

-If the standards of conduct NOPR is adopted by the FERC, we will be required to functionally separate our HIOS and Petal interstate facilities from our other entities.
-Under the proposed rule, we would be required to dedicate employees to manage and operate our interstate facilities independently from our other non-jurisdictional facilities.
-This employee group would be required to function independently and would be prohibited from communicating non-public transportation information to affiliates.
-Separate office facilities and systems would be necessary because of the requirement to restrict affiliate access to interstate transportation information.
-The NOPR also limits the sharing of employees and offices with non-regulated entities.
-Because of the loss of synergies and shared employee restrictions, a disposition of the interstate facilities may be necessary for us to effectively comply with the rule.
+The standards of conduct require us, absent a waiver, to functionally separate our HIOS and Petal interstate facilities from our other entities.
+We must dedicate employees to manage and operate our interstate facilities independently from our other Energy Affiliates.
+This employee group must function independently and is prohibited from communicating non-public transportation information or customer information to its Energy Affiliates.
+Separate office facilities and systems are necessary because of the requirement to restrict affiliate access to interstate transportation information.
+The Final Rule also limits the sharing of employees and offices with Energy Affiliates.